Energy and Climate Change

 Main Campus

-Navoiy campus
+Navoiy Campus

 The Main Campus of Andijan State Technical Institute serves as the heart of academic and administrative operations.
 Within the framework of the Smart Building Implementation initiative, the campus has been equipped with a centralized Building Management System (BMS) designed to optimize energy usage and enhance sustainability.
 The system integrates smart lighting, automated HVAC control, and energy monitoring dashboards.
 Motion and light sensors automatically adjust indoor lighting based on occupancy and daylight intensity, while temperature regulation systems maintain optimal comfort with minimal energy waste.
 In addition, all administrative buildings are fitted with smart meters that track real-time power and water consumption, allowing facility managers to make data-driven decisions for conservation.
 Digital dashboards display usage analytics, promoting transparency and awareness among both students and staff.
 Through these innovations, the Main Campus has achieved a measurable reduction in electricity and water use, contributing directly to SDG 7 (Affordable and Clean Energy), SDG 9 (Industry, Innovation, and Infrastructure), and SDG 13 (Climate Action).